node-pcap/node_pcap/README.md

 and 802.11 "monitor" mode.
 If you want to write a decoder or printer for another protocol, let me know, or just send me a patch.

+## Installation

+You will need `libpcap` installed.
+Most OSX machines seem to have it.
+All major Linux distributions have it available either by default or with a package like `libpcap-dev`.

+Clone the repo somehow, probably like this:

+    git clone git://github.com/mranney/node_pcap.git

+To compile the native code bindings, do this:

+    cd node_pcap
+    node-waf configure build

+Assuming it built without errors, you should be able to run the examples and then write your own packet capture programs.

 ## Usage